isiahmeadows/mithril.js/design/router.md

 - `unregister = router.register(info)` - Register a component info object, to redraw on route change
     - `unregister()` - Unregister a component info object, so it doesn't get called on future route changes.
     - `route` uses this to properly handle subscription of route points.
-    - This allows multiple entry points with ease.
+    - Routers should allow for the possibility of multiple route points.

 - `router.path` - The full matched path with query parameters.